 Limbal (Epibulbar) Melanoma

-Symptoms– There are not enough symptoms for the disease.
+There are not enough symptoms for the disease.
 Only pigmented masses arising from melanocytes in the sclera or subconjunctival connective tissue may be noteworthy.
-In other instances, sometimes local corneal invasion, epiphora (overflow of tears onto the face) and mild conjunctival irritation are palpable.
+In other instances, sometimes local corneal invasion, epiphora (overflow of tears onto the face), and mild conjunctival irritation are palpable.

 Treatment is suggested if the growth is too rapid.
 But given the non-malignant nature of the tumor the invasion is usually not so aggressive.
 If surgery is needed vets go for lamellar keratectomy/sclerectomy with graft placement.
 After surgery, beta-irradiation and cryosurgery (use of extreme cold to destroy tissues for therapeutic purposes) are used.
 A more recent breakthrough is laser coagulation (coagulation or clotting of tissues using a laser).

-Prognosis– Re growth takes place in more than 30% of dogs following surgery.
+Regrowth takes place in more than 30% of dogs following surgery.
 But it takes around 2-3 years before it invades the anterior chamber and the need to go for enucleation arises.
-This process is absolutely curative and is generally recommended if painful intraocular ailment exists.
+This process is absolutely curative and is generally recommended if a painful intraocular ailment exists.